MingboDuan/U-SCIFNet/README.md

 *This code is highly borrowed from [ABC](https://github.com/PANPEIWEN/ABC).
 Thanks to Peiwen Pan.

 *The overall repository style is highly borrowed from [SCTransNet](https://github.com/xdFai/SCTransNet).
-Thanks to Shuai Yuan
+Thanks to Shuai Yuan.